aymaneallaoui/setup-terminal/README.md

 ## first setp:

-launch `setup.bat` to install all the packages and wait for it to finish
+launch `iwr_install.ps1` to install all the packages and wait for it to finish

 ## second step:

-launch `config.bat` to configure the terminal and wait for it to finish
+launch `installer.py` or `dist\installer.exe` with admin privileges to configure the terminal and wait for it to finish.

+## third step:

+launch `install_dependencies.ps1` to install all the dependencies and wait for it to finish

-## features:
+# features:

 ### terminal icons :